-First, Edmans et al. (2009) measure incentives as the dollar change in CEO wealth for a percentage change in firm value divided by annual pay.
+First, Edmans et al. (2009) measure incentives as the dollar change in CEO wealth for a 100 percentage point change in firm value divided by annual pay.
 We denote this measure as WPS EGL (B^{I} in Edmans et al. (2009)).
-This measure is appropriate if CEO productivity has a multiplicative effect on firm profits (and, in turn, compensation), as it does in our model where managerial productivity improvements lead to both a margin improvement (see equation (2)) as well as an expansion in firm output due to lower prices (see equations (1) and (10)).
-For this reason, WPS EGL is our primary measure of managerial incentives.24 Second, Jensen and Murphy (1990) measure managerial incentives by the change in CEO wealth for a \$1,000 increase in firm value (i.e., a dollar-dollar measure) and we denote this measure as WPS JM (B^{II} in Edmans et al.
+This measure is appropriate if CEO productivity has a multiplicative effect on firm profits (and, in turn, compensation), as it does in our model where managerial productivity improvements lead to both a margin improvement (see equation (2)) and expansion in firm output due to lower prices (see equations (1) and (10)).
+For this reason and because of the empirical validations in Edmans et al. (2009) demonstrating its superiority, WPS EGL is our primary measure of managerial incentives.
+Second, Jensen and Murphy (1990) measure managerial incentives by the change in CEO wealth for a \$1,000 increase in firm value (i.e., a dollar-dollar measure), and we denote this measure as WPS JM (B^{II} in Edmans et al. (2009)).
+If managerial productivity were constant in dollar terms regardless of firm size (e.g., if managerial effort were just an additive term in the firm profits in equation (3), WPS JM would be the appropriate measure of managerial incentives.

-24Furthermore, Edmans et al. (2009) deem WPS EGL "the preferred empirical measure of incentives," providing empirical validation for its superiority over the other two potential measures and showing that it allows for straightforward comparability across firms and over time.

-(2009)).
-If managerial productivity were constant in dollar terms regardless of firm size (e.g., if managerial effort were just an additive term in the firm profits in equation (3)), WPS JM would be the appropriate measure of managerial incentives.
 Third, Hall and Liebman (1998) measure incentives as the dollar change in CEO wealth for a percentage change in firm value.
 This measure is the executives' effective dollar ownership (i.e., their "equity-at-stake") and we denote it as WPS HL (B^{III} in Edmans et al. (2009)).
 If managerial productivity were linear in firm size (e.g., if managerial effort only improved the profit margin in equation (3) but had no impact on prices and hence output), WPS HL would be the correct measure.
-We use these additional two measures as robustness checks of the WPS EGL measure since they have been widely used in the incentives literature.
-Summary statistics about the mean, standard deviation, and distribution of the three leading wealth-performance sensitivity measures, as well as CEO tenure are given in Table 4.25
+We use these additional two measures as robustness checks of the WPS EGL measure since they have been widely used in the incentives literature.18 Summary statistics about the mean, standard deviation, and distribution of the three leading wealth-performance sensitivity measures, and CEO tenure are given in Table 4.